-This profile is an indicator of adreanal hormone imbalances underlying stress-related disorders such as insomnia, anxiety, depression, chronic fatigue, obesity and eating disorders.
-The disruption of healthy cortisalsecretion is lined to chronic inflammation, immune dysfunction, altered blood sugar, hypertention and osteoporosis.
-DHEA leaves are mesured to access natural stress resistance and anabolic defence against degenerative conditions of aging, including mascle wating, abdominal obesity, Alzheimer’s disease, cancer and cardiovascular disease.
+This profile is an indicator of adrenal hormone imbalances underlying stress-related disorders such as insomnia, anxiety, depression, chronic fatigue, obesity and eating disorders.
+The disruption of healthy cortisol secretion is linked to chronic inflammation, immune dysfunction, altered blood sugar, hypertension and osteoporosis.
+DHEA leaves are measured to access natural stress resistance and anabolic defense against degenerative conditions of aging, including muscle wasting, abdominal obesity, Alzheimer’s disease, cancer and cardiovascular disease.

 This test provides an accurate assessment of the rate of bone turnover in an individual.
 This allows your doctor to identify those more likely to develop osteoporosis, to intervene before the significant loss has occurred.
 The test also determines the effectiveness of treatment based on post-treatment changes in biochemical markers as opposed to bone scans which only indicate the amount of bone that has been lost.

 Candida albicans is a common species of fungus (yeast), that if allowed opportunistically to grow in the human body, has been linked to vaginal, skin, digestive and systemic health problems.
 Frequent antibiotics, steroids, and hormone use, high sugar intake and immune suppression are a few contributing factors to yeast overgrowth.

 Several different assessments are available to diagnose this occurrence including, blood antibody, electrodermal and stool analysis.

 This blood test should be done yearly to monitor your health status.
 It includes: